Azure-Samples/compute-java-create-vms-async-tracking-related-resources/README.md

 - java
 products:
 - azure
-services: Compute
+extensions:
-platforms: java
+- services: Compute
-author: yaohaizh
+- platforms: java
 ---

-## Getting Started with Compute - Create Virtual Machines Async Tracking Related Resources - in Java ##
+# Getting Started with Compute - Create Virtual Machines Async Tracking Related Resources - in Java #

   Making use of the reactive pattern in a complex virtual machine creation scenario